Tuesday, September 28, 2010

 06.09.10.
 Deserted High St, quake state of emergency cordon, usually busy with traffic

-Woza Wanderer blog, quake snaps: Dates showed days I coolpixed.
-Quake chaos, then organized chaos during aftershocks; State of Emergency cordons; deserted CBD streets; destroyed buildings, roads, pavements, drains; crushed cars; flooding; liquefaction silt; demolitions; repairs; schools, tech, varsity, business closures...
+My Woza Wanderer blog, quake-snaps: Dates showed days I coolpixed.
+Quake chaos; damages; organised-chaos during aftershocks; State-of-Emergency cordons; deserted CBD streets; destroyed buildings, roads, pavements, drains; crushed cars; flooding; quakemire; demolitions; repairs; schools, technikon, varsity, business closures...

-Although there were pockets of quake damage throughout Christchurch, especially old brick & stone bldgs in the CBD, there were vast areas of the city, with newer quake proof buildings, no quake damage at all.
-Little did we know, aftershocks would progressively damage bldgs causing collapse in later quakes.
-After the State of Emergency, some cordons around quake damaged / demolished bldgs stayed in place for weeks, causing traffic obstructions.
+Although there were damage-pockets throughout Christchurch, especially old brick & stone buildings in the CBD, there were vast areas of the city, with younger buildings, no damages at all.
+Little did we know, aftershocks would progressively damage buildings causing collapse in later quakes.
+After the State-of-Emergency, some cordons around damaged / demolished bldgs stayed in place for weeks, causing traffic obstructions.

 06.09.10.
 NZDF soldiers from Burnham camp guarding Mollett St, quake state of emergency cordon, Durham St Sth side.
 A bldg was quake damaged at the end of Mollett St - Colombo St side